How To Survive A Multi-Day Music Festival

 Pack Smart: Stash your hydration pack or a slim 1-1.5 L bottle filled with water or electrolyte mix alongside a mini first-aid kit, complete with blister pads, pain reliever, and chafe stick.
 Don't forget a reusable bandana or dust mask for wind and debris, plus a slim portable charger and cable so you never miss a sunrise set.

-Layer Up: Start with a moisture-wicking graphic tee or tank that breathes when the heat spikes.
-Add a breathable mesh jersey or loose button-up for airflow, then top it off with a lightweight windbreaker or flannel you can tie around your waist once the sun comes up.
+Layer Up: Start with a moisture-wicking oversized tee or tank that breathes when the heat spikes.
+Add a breathable rave jersey or loose button-up for airflow, then top it off with a lightweight windbreaker or flannel you can tie around your waist once the sun comes up.
+If you're heading somewhere with unpredictable temps, check out this guide on what to wear to an EDM festival by weather before you pack.

 Footwear: Choose trail-style sneakers with grippy soles and ankle support to handle mud, grass, or concrete.
 Pair them with moisture-wicking, cushioned socks to prevent blisters and keep your feet fresh through every jump and spin.